About Pacific Assist

 In addition to the mission statement, Pacific Assist is guided by its Core Principles of Self-reliance:

-Pacific Assist is an Australian based not-for-profit charity serving the nations of the South Pacific.
+Pacific Assist is a not-for-profit charity serving the nations of the South Pacific.
 Originally founded as Furniture for Schools for the purpose of collecting redundant school furniture for schools in islands such as Tonga, Vanuatu, and Papua New Guinea, Pacific Assist has expanded its focus to include education and health and well-being projects in Australia, New Zealand, and the islands of the Pacific.

 Our mission is to inspire individuals, families, and communities to be emotionally, physically, economically, and educationally self-reliant.
 Paciﬁc Assist identiﬁes disadvantaged communities within the South Paciﬁc and then seeks to assist those communities build their self-reliance capacity.
 An essential element of this effort is engaging the individuals, families, and communities receiving assistance in the process of identifying needs and determining and implementing solutions.
 Fostering self-reliance is at the heart of Pacific Assist’s partnerships with South Paciﬁc communities.
 Pacific Assist defines self-reliance as the capacity to envision a self-determined future and the freedom and capacity to access the necessary spiritual, mental, emotional, social and physical resources to enact that vision.
 To read more about specific projects visit our Services Page.